-The Local Authority Children's Social Care manager in consultation with a Child Protection Manager is responsible for making the decision to convene a child protection conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.
+The Local Authority Children's Social Care Team Manager in consultation with a Child Protection Manager is responsible for making the decision to convene a child protection conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded against each child.

-A conference may be convened, by agreement with a Child Protection Manager, if requested by a professional, supported by a senior manager / named or designated professional where there is disagreement between agencies.
-The Derby and Derbyshire SCB's Escalation Policy and Process (see Documents Library, Guidance Documents Section) should be used.
+A conference may be convened, by agreement with a Child Protection Manager, if requested by a practitioner, supported by a senior manager / named or designated practitioner where there is disagreement between agencies.
+The Derby and Derbyshire Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents Section) should be used.

 Types of conference